Embedded finance

 The fastest route-to-market here is to partner with a specialist embedded provider that can offer a turn-key solution that helps prove the validity of this need.

 Embedded lending products benefit from agile, iterative development.
-By launching an initial version that is good (but may not be perfect), payment platforms can gather data, receive user feedback, and adjust accordingly.
+By launching an initial version, payment platforms can gather data, receive user feedback, and adjust accordingly.

 This approach lets platforms learn directly from real-world usage and improve continuously, rather than spending excessive time and resources trying to anticipate every potential issue.